Academy of Comic Book Arts: History

 Adams wanted to focus on creator rights and pay rates, essentially making the ACBA a labor union.
 In a 1998 interview, Lee said, "ACBA became divided into two camps, it seemed.
 I wasn't interested in starting a union, so I walked away from it."

 During 1970-1974, the ACBA Newsletter, varying in page count from 4-12 pages, was published by ACBA themselves on a roughly bi-monthly basis, subscriptions available to any interested party.
-The last known [from this writer] issue was #29, 1974.
+The last known issue was #29, 1974.

 Once the ACBA — riding a wave begun by the mid-'70s independent startup Atlas/Seaboard Comics, which instituted royalties and the return of artwork in order to attract creators — helped see those immediate goals achieved, it then gradually disbanded.

 As writer Steven Grant notes, by 1977 the ACBA had "... disintegrated into what became Adams' "First Friday" professional get-togethers at his studio or apartment."

 Irene Vartanoff was the final ACBA treasurer.
 In early 2005, approximately $3,000 in sketchbook sales plus general contributions to the ACBA and accumulated interest was donated from the ACBA's Bill Everett Fund — created in 1975 to help comics professionals in financial need — to The Hero Initiative (formerly known as A Commitment to Our Roots, or ACTOR), a federally chartered, not-for-profit corporation likewise dedicated.